 Preventing Excessive Alcohol Consumption

 Excessive alcohol consumption is the third leading cause of preventable death in the United States and is a risk factor for many health and societal problems.
-In 2006, the estimated economic cost of excessive drinking in the U. S. was $223.5 billion (Bouchery et al., 2011).
+In 2010, the estimated economic cost of excessive drinking in the U. S. was $249 billion (Sacks et al., 2015).

-- Binge drinking is defined as five or more drinks during a single occasion for men or four or more drinks during a single occasion for women.
+- Binge drinking, the most common form of drinking, is defined as consuming five or more drinks during a single occasion for men or four or more drinks during a single occasion for women.